-To clarify which Final Fantasy games I'm reviewing, here are the guidelines:
+To clarify which games I'm reviewing, here are the guidelines:

-- Each game must be a "mainline" Final Fantasy, i.e. a numbered entry in the series.
-Final Fantasy Tactics and Final Fantasy Type–0, for example, do not qualify here.
-Games such as Final Fantasy Legend II (which was actually a SaGa game, but that's a story for another time) also do not qualify.
+- Each game must be a "mainline" Final Fantasy, i.e., a numbered entry in the series.
+FF Tactics and FF Type–0, for example, do not qualify here.
+Games such as FF Legend II (which was actually a SaGa game, but that's a story for another time) also do not qualify.

-- Sequel games to specific Final Fantasies are not listed.
-Final Fantasy X–2 and Lightning Returns: Final Fantasy XIII do not qualify.
-Prequel games such as Crisis Core: Final Fantasy VII do not qualify, either.
+- Sequel games to specific titles are not listed.
+X–2 and Lightning Returns: FF XIII do not qualify.
+Prequel games such as Crisis Core: FF VII also do not qualify.

-- This list only considers single-player Final Fantasy games.
-Final Fantasy XI and Final Fantasy XIV are both online only and are not considered here.
+- This list only considers single-player games.
+XI and XIV are both online only and are not considered here.

-- As of this writing, Final Fantasy XV is still in the eternity that is its development.
-If you're reading this in a time when Final Fantasy XV has since been released, please note that I have not played something that had not been released.
+- As of writing this, XV has yet to be developed.
+If you're reading this in a time that it has since been released, please note that I hadn't played it yet.

-This Final Fantasy was the first to give its playable characters an attempt at development, and its plot a semblance of depth.
-Unfortunately, the game has a very counter-intuitive battle system and features many other frustrations to make this, really, the only Final Fantasy of the twelve I do not enjoy.
+This game was the first to develop its playable characters and have a complex plot.
+Unfortunately, the game has a very counter-intuitive battle system and features that can cause frustration.
+It's the only one on this list that I do not enjoy.

 Playable on: PlayStation, Game Boy Advance, PSP, Mobile (all of which are the remade version)

-Yes, this Final Fantasy, one beloved by many, many people, is one of my least favorite mainline Final Fantasy games.
-The reasons for this are twofold: the gameplay is very basic and has no level of customization at all (and, subsequently, no replayability, something later ports and remakes try desperately to amend), and the plot, considered revolutionary and groundbreaking for its time, is very cliche nowadays.
-No, I don't think Kain betraying the party time and time again holds up 25 years later, sorry.
+This is one beloved by many, many people ... but it is one of my least favorite mainline FF games.
+The reasons for this are: the gameplay is very basic, and there is no option for customization.
+(Subsequently, there is no replayability, something later ports and remakes try desperately to amend.)
+The plot, while it was considered revolutionary and groundbreaking at the time, is very cliche nowadays.
+So no, I don't think Kain betraying the party time and time again holds up decades later, sorry.

 Playable on: SNES, PlayStation, GBA, PSP (original or updated 2D version), DS, Mobile, Steam (3D version)

-The original Final Fantasy is a pretty decent game overall, with a basic but serviceable job system and decent though somewhat dated combat.
-However, the game's plot is both lacking and yet ridiculous as well and there are times it feels like the game can be a chore to grind through.
+The original title is a pretty decent game overall—with a basic but serviceable job system and decent, though somewhat dated, combat.
+However, the game's plot is both lacking and ridiculous, and there are times when it feels like the game can be a chore to grind through.

 Playable on: NES (original), PlayStation, GBA, PSP, Mobile (2D remade version)

-Like I said in my review of this game, its unfair to lump what's happened to the series since XIII's release, including the two sequels to XIII, to the quality of this game by itself.
-The gameplay and battle sets itself up to want to auto-battle everything, and the plot leaves a lot to be desired, but overall the package makes the game more enjoyable than the three below it.
-That's right, I'm saying I enjoy Final Fantasy XIII more than I do Final Fantasy IV.
-It's more so IV's problems than anything XIII does well, mind you.
+This game derailed the series.
+It's unfair to lump what's happened to the series since XIII's release, including the two sequels to XIII, to the quality of this game by itself.
+The gameplay set itself up to make you want to auto-battle everything, and the plot leaves a lot to be desired.
+But overall, the positive features make the game more enjoyable than the three above it.
+That's right, I'm saying that I enjoy XIII more than IV.
+It's more IV's problems than anything XIII does well, mind you.